Preparing Your Garden Plot

 - Put a stake in the ground at each corner and tie the twine around them to surround your garden on all 4 sides.

-- Use a shovel to remove grass, weeds and rocks from your garden plot inside the twine border.
+- Use a shovel to remove grass, weeds, and rocks from your garden plot inside the twine border.

 - If you wish, you can remove the twine.

-- Use the garden fork to turn over the
+- Use the garden fork to turn over the soil and break up any big lumps.

-, don’t dig it over, just break up the lumps.
+- If you have clay soil, don't dig it over, just break up the lumps.

-- Work from the back of the garden toward the front so you don’t compact the
+- Work from the back of the garden toward the front so you don't compact the soil you just worked.

-- Now is a great time to condition the
+- Now is a great time to condition the soil if you need to.

-- Using the teeth and back of a metal rake smooth and level the surface.
+- Using the teeth and back of a metal rake, smooth and level the surface.

 - Your garden is ready for the next step: preparing your rows.